robinsong2/robinsong2.github.io/_posts/2024-11-04-what-is-an-algebra.md

 > </li>
 > </ol>

 Ok ok, I said "how do we get a handle on one in real life", and then splurted out a whole lot of axioms.
 Whoops.
 Let's take a step back and look at our example of the minutes of an hour.
 I've already told you that we are in an algebra, so let's call that algebra $A$.
-What are the possible positions of the minute hand?
-Well,

-$$
-0,1,2,...,58,59
-$$

-are all the possibilities.
 So, there are sixty "numbers" in our algebra, i.e. the set $S$ in our definition of an algebra in this case is

 $$
 S = \{ 0,1,...,58,59 \}.